robindevilliers/bingo/README.md

 # bingo

 First, a disclaimer; I'm not a html designer.
 I won't pretend that I'm any good at html design.
-That's why in the screenshot below the font is all the same and the colors are pretty bland.
+That's why, in the screenshot below, the font is all the same and the colors are pretty bland.
 However I should be pretty good at writing web applications (not quite the same thing), and this was written using React.

 ![Screenshot](./screenshot.png)